NicoReplit/DUMDIDO-TODO-v.1.2/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a touch-friendly interface optimized for tablets and touchscreens, incorporating swipe gestures for task management.
+It includes a user selection interface with four-gesture interaction system:
+- **TAP**: Select user
+- **HOLD (200ms)**: Scroll through users
+- **SWIPE LEFT/RIGHT**: Show/hide edit icon for user editing
+- **SWIPE UP**: Open global PIN settings (parent access)

-It includes a user selection interface, a week calendar for tracking completion statuses, and visual feedback elements like green checkmarks and pause icons.
+Additional features include a week calendar for tracking completion statuses, and visual feedback elements like green checkmarks and pause icons.
 A prominent feature is the gradient overtime ring visualization for the timer, which uses a color gradient from yellow-green to red to indicate accumulated overtime.
-PIN protection adds a layer of security for editing or deleting personal tasks.
+A global PIN system (accessed via swipe-up on any user blob) protects all todo edit/delete operations for the entire family.

 ### Technical Implementations
 The application is a full-stack solution with a React frontend and a Node.js/Express backend.
 It uses a PostgreSQL database for data persistence.
 Key features include:
-- **User Management**: Creation, editing, and deletion of users with custom names, colors, and optional 4-digit PIN protection.
+- **User Management**: Creation, editing, and deletion of users with custom names and colors.
+- **Global PIN Security**: Single family-wide 4-digit PIN accessible via swipe-up gesture on any user blob.
+Protects all todo edit/delete operations across all users.
+Stored in `settings` table with bcrypt hashing.
 - **Open List - Shared Family Tasks**: A dedicated section for tasks not assigned to any specific user, allowing any family member to claim them for bonus points.
 - **To-Do Management**: Creation, updating, and deletion of tasks with title, description, estimated time, and recurrence options (daily, weekly, or one-time).
 - **Timer Functionality**: Start, pause, and complete tasks with a countdown timer that tracks overtime and persists across navigation, allowing multiple simultaneous timers.